-Spraymax 2K Clear Coat from a spray can is just about as good as it gets.
-It’s easy to apply, sprays on evenly, and dries to a super-hard, high-gloss coat.
-Novices can use it, and in the hands of someone with experience, it’ll make sure painted surfaces look as new as the day your car rolled off the assembly line.
+The Spraymax 2K Clear Coat is as good as it gets and is our pick for the best overall automotive clear coat.
+It’s easy to apply, sprays on evenly, and dries to a hard, high-gloss coat.
+Novices can use it, and in the hands of someone with experience, it’ll ensure painted surfaces look as new as the day your car rolls off the assembly line.

 Most of the time, superb performance is tied to cost.
 If you want the best, you have to pay for the best.
-It’s the case here, too, but the cost difference between this and the lower-tier products is very slight, and the cost of a can is less than a family meal from a fast food place.
-So, price is no object.
+It’s the case here, too, but the difference between this and the lower-tier products is very slight, and the cost of a can is less than a family meal from a fast food place.

 A note of caution, however.
-Lots of these spray-can clear coats involve hazardous chemicals.
-Spraymax is one of them.
-If you use it, make sure you’re in a well-ventilated place and wearing proper protective equipment.
+Several spray-can clear coats involve hazardous chemicals, and Spraymax is one of them.
+If you use it, ensure you’re in a well-ventilated place and wearing proper protective equipment.

 2. VHT Perfect Match Clear Coat Spray Can – Best Value

-We don’t recommend painting your car on a budget, because too frequently going cheap means getting a sub-standard product.
-On the other hand, if you’ve got some touch-up work to do or even intend to use a clear coat on something else exposed to the elements, it’s worth looking at options that’ll save a few bucks.
+We don’t recommend painting your car on a budget because going cheap means getting a sub-standard product.
+On the other hand, if you have touch-up work to do or even intend to use a clear coat on something exposed to the elements, it’s worth looking at options that’ll save a few bucks.

 3. POR-15 Top Coat Auto Spray Paint Can

 It performs great at the basics of looking good and drying hard.
-When it comes to extended use, however, it starts to show some shortcomings.
-Try as you might, it doesn’t prevent rust from returning, sometimes quickly.
-It also seems to have questionable UV protection, as it can start to fade rather quickly.
+However, it starts to show shortcomings when it comes to extended use.
+It doesn’t prevent rust from returning and has questionable UV protection, as it can start to fade rather quickly.
 One other thing that should give you pause is the price.
-It does well enough to fetch a mid-range price, but it’s priced like top shelf.
-You can probably do better.
+Its subpar performance deserves a mid-range price, but it’s priced like a top-shelf product.

 4. PlastiKote Automotive Match-Up Coat Spray-Can

 The PlastiKote 1000 Universal Clear Coat Automotive Touch-Up Paint Can’s name says it all.
-This is designed for touching up your car or doing small jobs, like a cooler you want to put a coating on or a replacement panel you need to get shining like the rest of your car.
-It’s great for spot jobs, but not intended for a whole car.
+It is designed for touching up your car or doing small jobs, like a cooler you want to put a coating on or a replacement panel you need to get shining like the rest of your car.
+It’s great for spot jobs but not intended for a whole car.

 One thing to like is the per-can price.
-Again, we don’t recommend that you apply a layer of coating on the cheap, but if you need to consider budget while doing small work, this is a good option.
+Again, we don’t recommend applying a layer of coating on the cheap, but if you need an affordable spray, PlastiKote is a good option.

 On the paltry side, the application tip is subpar, which leads to an inconsistent application.
-One thing that will chagrin you, though, is that it can change the color of the paint you’re using it on.
-For something that’s supposed to be clear coat, that’s a bad look.
+Unfortunately, it can change the color of the paint you’re using it on.
+For something that’s supposed to be a clear coat, that’s an undesirable trait.